UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## Review Changes
 >
 > The Owner pushed commits to the repository without giving any information
 > to the Collaborator.
-How can the Collaborator find out what has changed with
+How can the Collaborator find out what has changed
 > on GitHub?
 >
 > > ## Solution